 Since its inception in 2014, the programme has thrived.
 Over the past decade, the boom in contemporary art across the region has naturally precipitated interest amongst local and international collectors in revisiting lesser-known names from the past, pioneers and adventurers, who synthesised European and Arab ideas in search of new forms of expression.

 The work of these artists also speaks of turbulent times, periods of profound social and cultural change, nationalistic identities and questioning ongoing tensions with colonialism, domestic power struggles and deep-rooted issues of Islamic identity.
 Many Arab artists in particular studied abroad during the 1930s and 1940s, absorbing Western concepts such as surrealism, Cubism and abstraction and returned home to marry them with traditional local forms such as Islamic geometry, calligraphy and less commonly, figurative painting.

 All these factors retain their relevance today.
 As increasing numbers of collectors are aware, the market value of names such as Syrian painter Lousy Kayyali, Iranian Sohrab Sepehri, Egyptian Mahmoud Said and Turkish Azade Köker, has rocketed at auctions, with six-figure sales not an uncommon occurrence.
-Meanwhile, record-breaking artist Said has just seen a significant monograph published by Skira (see below).
+Meanwhile, record-breaking artist Said has just seen a catalogue raisonné published by Skira (see below).